 His law firm was a founding business member of the BIA and he has served on the board for several years as a director, vice president and current president.
 His three decades of business-directed law in Surrey has touched many different lives and businesses, bringing a deep and broad perspective of its diverse communities.

-Stewart’s commitment to service won him the 2010 Surrey Community Leader of the Year award, honouring his contributions to furthering business, education, sustainability and wellness. including the City of Surrey Environmental Advisory Committee, 2012 BC Summer Games, Surrey Board of Trade, Centre For Child Development, and Surrey Community Advisory Council.
+Stewart’s commitment to service won him the 2010 Surrey Community Leader of the Year award, honouring his contributions to furthering business, education, sustainability and wellness. including the City of Surrey Environmental Advisory Committee, 2012 BC Summer Games, Surrey Board of Trade, Centre For Child Development, and Chair of the SFU Surrey Community Advisory Council.

 “This is a very unique and exciting time in Surrey’s evolution.
 Surrey is a great place to be and the huge influx of families and businesses and flourishing communities proves that.
 It’s important that everyone contribute to a legacy of an interesting, well-thought-out, sustainable community; to be part of its vision, leadership and sense of possibilities.